 I've started learning about sustainability in IT from sustainableit.org what you can find there is a comprehensive set of metrics that can be applied to measure IT's impact on environmental, social and governance sustainability.
-The urgency for larger businesses to adopt sustainable practices has been amplified in the European Union by the enactment of the Corporate Sustainability Reporting Directive (CSRD) alongside the established GDPR in 2024.
+The urgency for larger businesses to adopt sustainable practices has been amplified in the European Union by the enactment of the Corporate Sustainability Reporting Directive (CSRD).

 The CSRD mandates that large companies disclose regular reports on social and environmental risks, as well as their activities' impacts on people and the environment.
-This regulation targets:
+Since 2014 this regulation targets as a legal not voluntary requirement:

 You can learn more about CSRD here